+WATER LOGISTICS:

-WATER LOGISTICS: Limitations: depth, obstruction The channels are deep, while the shoreline is mudflats.
-Launching, Loading, Docking There are numerous public boat ramps around the bay, with the nearest being directly under the east end of the HWY 255 Bridge in Eureka.
+The channels are deep, while the shoreline is mudflats.
+Limitations: depth, obstruction Launching, Loading, Docking and Services Available:

+There are numerous public boat ramps around the bay, with the nearest being directly under the east end of the HWY 255 Bridge in Eureka.
 FACLITIES, STAGING AREAS, POSSIBLE FIELD POSTS AND EQUIPMENT AVAILABLE: Public docks and boat launching facilities are available around the bay, and the OSRO's have on the water response resources pre-staged in the area.
 COMMUNICATIONS PROBLEMS:

 ADDITIONAL OPERATIONAL COMMENTS: Bring a life vest and rain jacket, year round.
-Do not access Indian Island without permissi
+Do not access Indian Island without permiss